hitchtest/hitchmysql/README.rst

 HitchMySQL
 ==========

-HitchPostgres is a plugin for the Hitch test framework that lets you run and interact with MySQL in an isolated way as part of a test.
+HitchMySQL is a plugin for the Hitch test framework that lets you run and interact with MySQL in an isolated way as part of a test.

 Use